Maple Bacon Pancake Poppers

 Instructions

-• Preheat oven to 400°F. Line a rimmed baking sheet with foil and place a wire rack on top.
-Lay bacon across rack and bake for 15 minutes.
+• Preheat oven to 400°F. Line a rimmed baking sheet with foil or parchment paper.
+Lay bacon on top.
+Bake for 10 minutes, or until crisp.
 Let cool enough to handle.

-• Reduce oven to 350°F and grease a muffin tin.
+• Reduce oven to 350°F and lightly coat a 12-cup muffin tin with nonstick spray.

 • Meanwhile, sift together flour, baking soda, baking powder, salt, and cinnamon in a large bowl.